Arduino Basics: PIR Sensors

 //makes sure we wait for a transition to LOW before any further output is made:

-lockLow = false;
+lockLow =

 Serial.println("---");